 Associate Professor, Biochemistry and Molecular Biology

 Nurses and their families are at increased risk of contracting COVID-19 due to lack of protective equipment, exposure to the infectious agent, lack of a treatment for the virus and increases in both work and work-related stress.
 This study will assess stress levels among nurses during the pandemic and to identify the correlated factors.
 Participants will respond to a brief online survey designed to assess their stress, career outlook, perspective of the virus and demographic information.Principal Investigator: Karen Moore, DNP, APRN, ANP-BC, FAANP, FAAN Associate Professor, Nursing

 COVID-19 has placed an increased emphasis on tele-health capabilities for all specialties.
 In the field of medical speech-language pathology, there is an increased demand for research examining the effectiveness and potential superiority of remotely delivered services.
-This project will contribute to the need by conducting patient assessments via the new Zoom Telemedicine system, enabling sensitive cases to receive continued treatment, graduate students to complete their required clinical contact hours and adding to the literature on older adults’ usage of technology-based treatment.Principal Investigator: Whitney Postman, Ph.D., CCC-SLP Assistant Professor, Communication Sciences and Disorders
+This project will contribute to the need by conducting patient assessments via the new Zoom Telemedicine system, enabling sensitive cases to receive continued treatment, graduate students to complete their required clinical contact hours and adding to the literature on older adults’ usage of technology-based treatment.Principal Investigator: Whitney Postman, Ph.D., CCC-SLP Assistant Professor, Speech, Language and Hearing Sciences

 It is imperative that researchers gain a better understanding of the gastrointestinal expressions of the virus causing COVID-19, especially when considering that endoscopy appears to be a hotspot for transmission of the virus.
 Researchers in this project will compile data of the gastrointestinal and hepatological symptoms found in those who have a confirmed COVID-19 diagnosis, creating new insights into how COVID-19 may be detected.Principal Investigator: Jason Taylor, M.D.